 Neal Reynolds has worked as physiotherapist to Premiership and England International teams.
-Here he discusses how a full time professional team might approach the inital treatment of calf strain injuries.
+Here he discusses how a full time professional team might approach the initial treatment of calf strain injuries.

 With calf strains you need to look at the mechanism of how they do it.
 This is not always clear with calf strains.
 It can be just jogging, or can be jumping or sprinting.